jtonini/nomad/paper/paper.md

 # Acknowledgements

-The author thanks George Flanagin for advice and inspiration on HPC system administration, and the University of Richmond Research Computing group for cluster access and testing.
+The author thanks George Flanagin for advice and inspiration on HPC system administration, and the University of Richmond's Office of the Provost for financial and resource support.

 # References